 - Understand FAQ

-- Fill out the PPP Borrower Application and IRS Form 941
+- Fill out the PPP Borrower Application (NEW as of June 12) and IRS Form 941

 - Find an approved lender and work with them to apply